 Transfer applicants are not required to submit SAT scores.
 The Test of English as a Foreign Language (TOEFL) is required of transfer applicants whose native language is not English and who have not been studying in an English-speaking country for two years or more.
-The TOEFL should be taken by the February test date.
+The TOEFL should be taken no later than the February test date.